kfukutom/urbamplify/README.md

 **Date** 11/03/24 ~ Scrap the concept of using NextAuth, Prisma, MongoDB; instead, let's work with a Firebase Backend.
 I believe it's good for our current, potential size of a required database, and it fits some of the criteria to develop a smooth log-in authentication interface.
 So far, as of today, I was able to set up the interface for the log-in form.
 It was nice to get back to work, following some exams, but much of this was developed with simple React/Google-Fonts Tools/ and CSS/HTML styling tools.
 (Production Time: 3.5hrs)

 ![Login_Error_UI](./demo/demo-11-04-24.gif)

+**Date** 11/06/24 ~ Applied React Native, finished up the rendering for the loading screen animation.